 - Recipients of the scholarship will receive an award of £2,000 each year of their study to contribute towards the cost of fees, living expenses, or any other purpose of the recipient’s choosing.

 - Recipients of the scholarship will be invited to become Ambassadors of the Department, and will be encouraged to participate in a number of exciting events and activities within the Department and across the wider University throughout the year.

 - The scholarship recipients and their winning submissions will be publicised on the Department’s website and across social media channels.

-- To be eligible to apply for the Women in Tech scholarship, you must be an incoming female undergraduate student with a current offer to study Computer Science (either the B.Sc. or M.Eng. degrees) at Durham University.
+- To be eligible to receive an AMI Women in Technology scholarship, you must be an incoming female undergraduate student with a current offer to study Computer Science (either the B.Sc. or M.Eng. degrees) at Durham University.
 We will also consider applications from students taking a substantial Computer Science component as part of a degree in Natural Sciences.

 - To apply you should also be willing to take up the informal role of ‘Student Ambassador’ during your study at the University.
 What this role looks like is up to you, but it might involve some of the following;

 - Creating a student blog around your experience of studying Computer Science